cma2015/iwa-miRNA/Tutorials/User_manual.md

 ## Brief introduction

 - MicroRNAs (miRNAs), a class of short noncoding RNA, play fundamental roles in most biological processes at posttranscriptional level.
 The annotation of miRNA is of great importance both for supporting research in genome-scale annotation and as a foundation for functional research.
 - We present a web-based platform, iwa-miRNA, to allow generate a comprehensive collection of miRNA candidates, and to interrogate miRNA annotation in a straightforward way, without the need for computational skills.
-In addition, iwa-miRNA performs a series of accessible, reproducible, easily sharable analyses based on powerful Galaxy platform and implements interactive HTML reports for supporting decision making in manual inspection.
 - iwa-miRNA Docker image is available at https://hub.docker.com/r/malab/iwa-mirna.
 Source codes and user manual are available at https://github.com/cma2015/iwa-miRNA.
 The web server of iwa-miRNA is accessible at https://deepngs.nwafu.edu.cn.

 ## iwa-miRNA installation